 "It's through them that I have been given the opportunity to sign a new contract."

-chairman Peter Johnson added: "Ronnie did a fantastic job at the end of last season and has done an even better job this season.
+Speaking to the club website, chairman Peter Johnson added: "Ronnie did a fantastic job at the end of last season and has done an even better job this season.

 "It has been a really exciting season so far and hopefully we're half way towards achieving something very special."